Sunday, November 03, 2024

 Yesterday, we had a meeting organized by ODTÜ KAF, where graduates and students came together to share experiences.
 We had interesting conversations, focusing on questions like, "I face many difficulties getting an interview, what can I do to increase my chances?
 How should I present myself in an interview?"

 First, expand your network, as it largely determines the opportunities you receive.
 Attend/organize events like the one yesterday.
 Look for ways to be useful by volunteering for work you enjoy or can at least tolerate.
 For example, I teach robotics to kids for free.
 Since I like engineering and helping others, it's manageable for me, and it allows me to be part of a community.
 Create online content to make it easier for others to discover you.
+No one is immune to peer pressure, pick good peers.
 Be patient; it may take more than a year to see any results.

 On the self-development front, strive to be a rational, decent human being who lives in reality, not in the fantasy we are all susceptible to creating for ourselves.
 Some helpful books are Thinking Fast and Slow, Getting Things Done, and The 7 Habits of Highly Effective People.
 For more books, click here.
 In your university courses, get good grades, aim for a CGPA of 3 out of 4 (75%).